-The RFSR10 supports a number of commissioning modes to allow it to be added to the system using the Interact Pro app.
-It can be discovered via Zigbee or scanned via Bluetooth.
-Switch relays are installed invisble behind the ceiling but during commissioning it is important to have access to the device.
+The switch relay supports two commissioning modes to allow it to be added to the system using the Interact Pro app.
+It can be scanned via Bluetooth or discovered via Zigbee.
+Switch relays are typically installed behind the walls or above the ceiling but during commissioning it is important to have access to the device.